void-linux/void-packages/Manual.md

 - *vsv()* `vsv <service>`

 	Installs `service` from `${FILESDIR}` to /etc/sv.
-The service must be a directory containing at least a `supervise` link and a run script.
+The service must be a directory containing at least a run script.
+Note the `supervise` symlink will be created automatically by `vsv`.
 	For further informations on how to create a new service directory see [The corresponding section the FAQ](http://smarden.org/runit/faq.html#create).